ag9217/AlgoVisual/README.md

 sudo apt-get install libsfml-dev
 ```

 In order to compile the program, simply run the makefile in the `src` directory by typing `make`.
-To run the program, type `./algov`.
+To then run the program, type `./algov`.

 ### Usage
 You can randomise the values by pressing `r` and pick between Bubble Sort `b` or Selection Sort `s`.